Th4Sing3/winkDiceScraper/README.md

 # winkDiceScraper
-This node script navigate to wink.org website then start scraping dice bets
+This node script navigate to wink.org website then start scraping dice bets.
+It use puppeteer library for navigation.

 ## Installation